-Ongoing recordings: Show all ongoing recordings on the camera.
+Ongoing recordings: Show all ongoing recordings on the device.

-- Start a recording on the camera.
+- Start a recording on the device.

 - Choose which storage device to save to.

-- Stop a recording on the camera.
+- Stop a recording on the device.

-Triggered recordings will end when manually stopped or when the camera is shut down.
+Triggered recordings will end when manually stopped or when the device is shut down.

 Continuous recordings will continue until manually stopped.
-Even if the camera is shut down, the recording will continue when the camera starts up again.
+Even if the device is shut down, the recording will continue when the device starts up again.

-Play the recording.
+- Play the recording.

-Stop playing the recording.
+- Stop playing the recording.

-Show or hide information and options about the recording.
+- Show or hide information and options about the recording.